Kenza-AI/sagify/docs/index.md

     sagify init

-Type in `iris-model` for SageMaker app name, `y` in question `Are you starting a new project?`, make sure to choose Python version 3 and your preferred AWS profile and region.
-Finally, type `requirements.txt` in question `Type in the path to requirements.txt`.
+Type in `iris-model` for the SageMaker app name, and answer `y`  to the question `Are you starting a new project?` Make sure to choose Python version 3 and your preferred AWS profile and region.
+Then, type `requirements.txt` in answer to the prompt`Type in the path to requirements.txt`.

 A module called `sagify_base` is created under the `src` directory.
-The structure is:
+The module’s structure is:

     sagify_base/
         local_test/